 “It’s a new dawn, it’s a new day, and I’m feeling good!” – a quote to live by!
 Now, let’s get back to some serious business because for this article, we compiled a list of alternative banking options vs. the traditional ones for you, which may be interesting for the new bunch of college students or the freshly graduated ones amongst you!
 We already touched upon this subject in the previous article, called “bunq, what’s that?
 Easy banking for you” (why don’t you give it a read if you haven’t already!).
 In that article, we provided you with a breakdown of what bunq is and how it could benefit every student or young graduates.
-In this article, we will show you how well bunq performs compared to old-fashioned banking services AND its competitors.
+In this article, we will show you how well bunq performs compared to old-fashioned banking services AND its competitors so you can best manage your financial services.

 You know the drill, keep on reading to find out more!